Classes, workshops and events

 Taylor Larsen

-In this two-week class we’ll explore the craft of short story writing with a focus on point of view, character, and scene—key elements that shape powerful, memorable fiction.
+In this two-week workshop we’ll explore the craft of short story writing with a focus on point of view, character, and scene—key elements that shape powerful, memorable fiction.

 Each student will have the opportunity to workshop a story or an excerpt in a supportive, engaged environment.
 Writers of all levels are welcome.
 This class encourages creative risk-taking and experimentation, while also offering clear, honest feedback and strategies for revision.